Pavelski scores 2 in Sharks' 4-1 win over Sabres

 After Haley's unassisted goal, Pavelski scored his second of the game off a rebound early in the third period.
 Couture scored his 24th with 5:03 left to make it 4-1.

-NOTES: Pavelski recorded his 46th career multi-goal game. ...
+NOTES: It was Pavelski's 46th career multigoal game. ...
 The Sharks had a season-high 20 shots in the first period. ...
 The Sabres posted the second-fastest goal of the season (1:10) against the Sharks. ...
 Eichel scored his seventh goal in nine games. ...
 Moulson has points in four of his last five games. ...
 Sharks C Joe Thornton reached 40 assists for the 14th consecutive season.

 UP NEXT